MATH 000 - Experiential Learning in Math (0 Credits)

 Prerequisites: MATH 201 or CPSC 284.
 An introduction to standard encryption schemes and the relevant mathematics, including the classical symmetric ciphers, Diffie-Hellman key exchange, and modern public key encryption systems.
 Also includes cryptanalysis techniques in the context of standard message attacks.
 Credit for only one of MATH 253 or MATH 453 may count toward degree requirements.

-Prerequisites: MATH 122 and either MATH 201 or CPSC 284.
-An introduction to linear algebra.
+Prerequisite: MATH 122 and either MATH 201 or CPSC 284.
+An introduction to linear algebra and its applications.
 Usually includes matrix algebra, systems of equations, vector spaces, inner product spaces, linear transformations, and eigenspaces.
+Applications of linear algebra topics will be explored using a computational software system such as Mathematica or R.

 MATH 305 - Mathematics as a Profession (1 Credits)